 Okay.

-I would also guess that homes that have been foreclosed on are pretty large, there's pretty a large number of them.
+I would also guess that homes that have been foreclosed on are pretty large.

-I don't think it's oil.
+I don't think it's gasoline.

-I don't think it's gasoline, I don't think it's any of these things that are people talking about.
+I don't think it's any of these things that people talk about.

-Uh and because if all the value of you know housing is coming down is except in certain pockets of the country, uh very few pockets that's coming down, those houses are already much cheaper.
+And because if all the value of housing is coming down, except in certain pockets of the country, there are very few pockets that's coming down.

-some of them you can get in the courthouse steps at an auction.
+These foreclosures are much cheaper to buy now than some of them you get in the courthouse steps at an auction.

-Uh and why why do you think that there is economic stimulus in people buying houses that have been foreclosed?
+And why do you think that there is economic stimulus in people buying houses that have been foreclosed?

 Right, exactly right.

-And so I mean, anything to I think that giving eight hundred dollars to each person is a band-aid, and I think, you know, that there's you know, I think there's smarter things to do with that money, you know, even if it is just a drop in the bucket, uh, I'd rather see it to go to somebody that's gone trying to, you know, get the economy going.
+I think, you know, I think there's smarter things to do with that money, you know, even if it is just a drop in the bucket.

 Pets have been rendered homeless here because of this.

-Uh I'm not making this up.
+I'm not making this up.

 Now it's serious.

-And I think, you know, you you um the what what your your example here uh of local governments crying, oh no, the value waste these houses are going to have property taxes going oh, make them cut the services.
+And I think, you know, your example here of local governments crying, oh no, the value waste houses are going to have property tax.

-You know, the the idea that we've got to maintain a certain level of tax revenue so government never has to cut back, got to change.
+You know, the idea that we've got to maintain a certain level of tax revenue so government never has to cut back, got to change.

 There's so much wasted money in government, local, state, national, it's obscene.